boxed/mutmut/README.rst

 By default, mutmut "swallows" all the test output etc. so that you get a nice clean output.

-If you want to see all the detail to aid with debugging, you can set `debug` to `true` in your congiguration
+If you want to see all the detail to aid with debugging, you can set `debug` to `true` in your configuration.
+Note that not all displayed errors are necessarily bad.
+In particular test runs of the mutated code will lead to failing tests.

 .. code-block::